miso-lims/miso-lims/docs/admin/site-configuration.md

 `<name>:<type>:<host/IP address>:<port>`.
 Multiple scanners may be specified by using a comma to separate.
 Valid types include: (visionmate / dp5mirage).

+For DP5Mirage bulk barcode scanner, the container UID also needs to be configured.
+This is used to retrieve scan data.
+The container UID used by default is set to 'mirage96sbs' which the matches the Container ID on the scanning software.

 Example: `Lab 1 Scanner:visionmate:192.168.0.120:8000,Lab 2 Scanner:dp5mirage:scanner.example.com:8000`

 ### `miso.project.report.links`